Bravely Default: Scenario and character design

 The main character designer and art director was Akihiko Yoshida, whose previous notable works include Final Fantasy Tactics and Tactics Ogre: Let Us Cling Together.
 In contrast to much of his previous artwork, Yoshida created the game's artwork using a stronger design and coloring style.
 His artwork for Agnès was designed to represent her solitude and knowledge of her fate while also displaying cuteness and motherliness.
 Tiz's design was designed not to convey a strong personality, as he in part represented the player.
 For the game's environmental artwork, Yoshida drew on European children's literature.
 The in-game environments such as towns and the overworld were created using specially drawn art mapped to a pseudo-3D layout.
 This style was meant to emulate classic picture books.
 Finalization of the art style took a long period, going through extensive trial and error.
 Designs for many of the secondary characters were handled by other artists: Atsushi Ōkubo, who had most notably worked on the Soul Eater manga series, designed Einheria and the Valkyrie job outfits.
-Erutus Profiteur and the Merchant job designed by Hideki Ishikawa, whose work included character designs for Lord of Vermilion arcade game series.
+Erutus Profiteur and the Merchant job were designed by Hideki Ishikawa, whose work included character designs for Lord of Vermilion arcade game series.
 Kamiizumi and the Swordmaster job were designed by Dorin Makoto, who had most notably worked on the Sengoku Basara series.
-Red Mage Flore DeRossa and the Red Mage job was designed by Take, who worked on the Katanagatari light novel series.
+Red Mage Flore DeRossa and the Red Mage job were designed by Take, who worked on the Katanagatari light novel series.
 Qada and the Salve Maker job were designed by Midori Foo, an artist who had worked on multiple light novels and online games.